Jan de Lichte: Biography

 Jan De Lichte was born on 7 April 1723 in Velzeke in the County of Flanders to an impoverished peasant family with a long criminal history.
 In 1737, he was arrested for the first time in Wetteren for theft.
 He enlisted in the Austrian and later Dutch armies but deserted from both and began a life of criminality.
 The Austrian War of Succession started in 1740 and lasted until 1748.
 In 1743, De Lichte and his gang shot at two pilgrims in Zottegem during a robbery.
-Between 2 and 22 June 1744, the army of Hanover was stationed in Velzeke where De Lichte lived at the time, and left the village ruined and plundered.
+Between 2 and 22 June 1744, the Hanoverian Army was stationed in Velzeke where De Lichte lived at the time, and left the village ruined and plundered.
 The war also caused an overall lawlessness which resulted in an increase of the activities of De Lichte and his gang.
 Jan De Lichte used the dense forests of the Munkbosbeek valley, part of the Flemish Ardennes, as a hiding place.

 The Treaty of Aix-la-Chapelle of 1748 ended the hostilities.
 The ceasefire resulted in a greater emphasis on internal problems in the region.
 On 16 August 1748, the body of Marianne De Smet was discovered who had been shot and stabbed multiple times.
 De Lichte and his wife were considered the primary suspects for the crime.
 On 28 September, the French occupying forces organized a manhunt against De Lichte and his gang.
 Soon after, he was arrested, and found guilty of four murders, two attempted murders, and at least 30 counts of robbery and burglary.
 De Lichte was executed on 13 November 1748 on the wheel in the market square of Aalst.
 Between 8 October and 14 December 1748, 101 members of the gang were tried, six including De Lichte were put on the wheel, 19 were hanged, and the remainder were sent to the galleys.